 Wisely, Picirilli begins his study with a chapter devoted to defining “free will.”
 Here is his working definition:

 I am happy that Picirilli defines “free will” traditionally, accepting it as the power of alternative possibilities (PAP) or libertarian freedom.
 Some key incompatibilist/indeterminist theologians and philosophers have moved away from that understanding, which has been dubbed “leeway incompatibilism,” to “source incompatibilism.”
 From my compatibilist perspective, I think that has seriously muddied the waters, so I am glad that my dialogue with Picirilli need not get into that conversation.
 I agree with Picirilli that it is doubtful that a coherent incompatibilist position can be framed which does not, in effect, entail a libertarian understanding of creaturely freedom; the power of alternative possibilities (or contrary choice) is at the heart of incompatibilism.
-The incompatibilistically free agent (human or angelic) must have been able to do otherwise than they did, in a particular situation, or their freedom was not truly incompatible with meticulous divine providence.
-Both Arminius and Molina clearly understood this, in their own work on this issue.
-As Picirilli states, this is precisely why theologians in the Calvinistic wing denied “that fallen humanity possesses free will” (p.
+The incompatibilistically free agents (human or angelic) must have been able to do otherwise than they did, in a particular situation, or their freedom was not truly incompatible with meticulous divine providence.
+Both Arminius and Molina clearly understood this.
+Picirilli states that this is precisely why theologians in the Calvinistic wing denied “that fallen humanity possesses free will” (p.
 5).
 So, in the contexts of the compatibilists with whom Picirilli is conversing, incompatibilists like Arminius and Molina, and compatibilists like Luther, Calvin, and Edwards, all concurred that “free will” entails the power of alternative possibilities.
-For incompatibilists to shrink from this definition of free will only confuses the situation.

 Although Picirilli is “opposed to all forms of determinism, including soft determinism (compatibilism),” he does not want to be dubbed an “indeterminist,” but prefers to be called a “self-determinist.”